christophermayfield/100-days-of-code/r1-log.md

 ## R1D7 Thursday January 10th 2018

 Almost to the end of the week!
 Today I am going to work on a an algorithm or 2, Write some code on FCC.
 Read the big-0 notation chapter in cracking the code interview, and apply for a few jobs.

+## R1D7 Friday January 11th 2018

+We finished a week of 100 days of code.
+That is quite impressive I might say.
+I haven't been able to get as much coding done as I would have hoped, but this mission is keeping me motivated.
+I'm going to read the big-0 notation chapter in CTCI as well as learn recursion and push a code example.
+I also pushed my ARKIT code to github.